Skip to content

 # Debug commands

-rattler-build debug --recipe recipe.yaml # Set up environment without running build
+rattler-build debug setup --recipe recipe.yaml # Set up environment

 # Test commands